Table of Contents

 What Are Transmission Lines?

 Transmission lines are high-voltage power lines that carry electricity over long distances from generating stations to substations.
-These lines are essentially conductors, through which electricity flows, ensuring that energy, which is produced in remote generating plants, reaches urban and rural load centers.
+These lines are essentially conductors, through which electricity flows, ensuring that energy, which is produced in remote generating plants, reaches urban and rural load centers with minimal losses.

 Structure of Transmission Lines